BasicWolf/archived-concrete-settings/docs/advanced.rst

 Advanced topics
 ===============

-In this chapter we explore the Concrete Settings in-depth.
+In this chapter we explore the ConcreteSettings in-depth.

 .. contents::
    :local: